gjb2048/moodle-theme_essential/index.md

 See the theme in Action
 =======================
-A video showing many of the core features is available for viewing at www.youtube.com/watch?v=grhmR5PmWtA
+A video showing many of the core features is available for viewing at ['What is Essential'](www.youtube.com/watch?v=grhmR5PmWtA).

 Documentation
 =============
 As always, documentation is a work in progress.
-Available documentation is available at docs.moodle.org/31/en/Essential_theme
+Available documentation is available at ['Moodle docs'](docs.moodle.org/33/en/Essential_theme)
-If you have questions you can post them in the issue tracker at github.com/gjb2048/moodle-theme_essential/issues
+If you have questions you can post them in the issue tracker at ['GitHub'](github.com/gjb2048/moodle-theme_essential/issues).